browserengineering/book/book/embeds.md

 =====================

-So far, an image's size on the screen is its size in pixels, possibly zoomed.
+So far, an image's size on the screen is its size in pixels, possibly zoomed.^[Note that zoom already may cause an image to render at a size different than its regular size, even before introducing the features in this section.]
 But in fact it's generally valuable for authors to control the size of embedded content.
 There are a number of ways to do this,^[For example, the `width` and `height` CSS properties (not to be confused with the `width` and `height` attributes!), which were an exercise in Chapter 13.] but one way is the special `width` and `height` attributes.^[Images have these mostly for historical reasons, because these attributes were invented before CSS existed.]

 If _both_ those attributes are present, things are pretty easy: we just read from them when laying out the element, both in `image`: